arquam-ejaz/raffle-dapp/README.md

 ###### What is 'Raffle' in the context of this Dapp?

-Raffle is a contest with a prize money where the winner is decided randomly purely based on luck.
+A Raffle is a contest with prize money where the winner is decided randomly purely based on luck.
-The major difference between raffle and lottery is that in lottery one has to spend some amount to participate in it which is non-refundable while in raffle one has to 'lock' some amount with the smart contract for a certain period of time till the raffle is finalized i.e till the winner is choosen randomly.
-After the raffle is finalized, the locked amount gets refunded irrespective of whether one win or lose.
+The difference between a raffle and a lottery is that in a lottery one has to spend some amount to participate in it which is non-refundable while in a raffle one has to 'lock' some amount with the smart contract till the raffle is finalized i.e till the winner is chosen randomly.
+After the raffle is finalized, the locked amount gets refunded to the participants irrespective of whether one win or lose.

 ## Features